 Time Restraint to Sue SEPTA

-Under the Pennsylvania Tort Claims Act, an injured passenger, pedestrian, or another claimant must provide SEPTA with written notice of the claim.
+Under the Pennsylvania Tort Claims Act, an injured passenger, pedestrian, or another claimant must provide SEPTA with a written notice of the claim.
 Currently, there is a six-month time limit to provide this notice.
 Although an injured person has up to two years to file a lawsuit against SEPTA, the Commonwealth of Pennsylvania has added this strict notice requirement.
 If you do not follow this requirement, you will not be able to bring a claim against SEPTA.
 Because of this, injured passengers, pedestrians, or other claimants should contact a SEPTA accident attorney as soon as possible.